vircadia/vircadia-docs-sphinx/docs/source/create/materials/procedural-shaders.rst

 Shaders are best used as a very strong spice in a recipe.
 Attempt to keep them small and efficient.
 Shaders can produce marvelous and mind-blowing effects, but overuse can spoil the desired end effect.
 If you create a shader that has hundreds of lines of code, consider trimming it down if possible.

-If you find yourself in a position where a shader is causing trouble for you, remember that you can disable them in the Athena Interface.
+If you find yourself in a position where a shader is causing trouble for you, remember that you can disable them in the Vircadia Interface.